 Are you prepared for the financial burden if you were to become diagnosed with a severe critical illness (such as cancer, heart attack or a stroke)?
-Your insurance may not cover everything, so that's why getting an affordable critical illness insurance policy can help safeguard you against the unexpected.
+Your insurance may not cover everything.
+That's why getting an affordable critical care policy can help safeguard you against the unexpected.
 We're here to help make the process QUICK and EASY.Click here to learn more →

-Tip #1 - How do I get the best critical illness insurance rates?
+Tip #1 - How do I get the best insurance rates?